tzhang96/quick-ai-text-editor/README.md

    - Click the "History" button at the top of the editor
    - Filter history entries using the search box
    - View original and modified text for each transformation

+5. **Token Limit Management**:
+   - The application has a configurable token limit to control API usage
+   - Default limit is 10,000 tokens (approximately 40,000 characters)
+   - You can adjust this limit by changing the `NEXT_PUBLIC_TOKEN_LIMIT` in your `.env.local` file
+   - If your document exceeds the token limit, you'll see a warning message when trying to use AI features
+   - The limit applies to the entire document, not just the selected text

 ## Development